sferik/twitter-ruby/README.md

 2. Create a topic branch.
 3. Implement your feature or bug fix.
 4. Add documentation for your feature or bug fix.
-5. Run <tt>bundle exec rake doc:yard</tt>.
+5. Run `bundle exec rake doc:yard`.
 If your changes are not 100% documented, go back to step 4.
 6. Add specs for your feature or bug fix.
-7. Run <tt>bundle exec rake spec</tt>.
+7. Run `bundle exec rake spec`.
 If your changes are not 100% covered, go back to step 6.
 8. Commit and push your changes.
 9. Submit a pull request.
 Please do not include changes to the gemspec, version, or history file.
 (If you want to create your own version for some reason, please do so in a separate commit.)